jstnrme77/scalerrs-portal/progress.md

 - The project is currently on track with all major features implemented
 - Focus is now on refinement, optimization, and additional features
 - All pages are functional with proper styling and interactions
-- Theme switching has been temporarily disabled as requested
+- Theme switching has been temporarily disabled as requested<!--  -->
 - Fixed critical TypeScript errors that were preventing Netlify deployment
 - Using Tailwind classes for colors instead of hardcoded values for better maintainability
 - UI elements are now consistent between pages, specifically matching the Get Started page with the Home page